xulianrenzoku/battingorder/README.md

 <img src='raw/RG1_OB_RISP_mean.jpg'>

-If we try to 'smooth' out the randomness by including five top offensive teams for each season, it seems that there is a significant difference between the 2-hole and the 4-hole in quality plate appearances as well.
+If we try to 'smooth' out the randomness by including top five offensive teams for each season, it seems that there is a significant difference between the 2-hole and the 4-hole in quality plate appearances as well.
+If your No.2 hitter gets 0.2 PAs w/ RISP less than than your cleanup hitter per game, then it means the former would collect 30 PAs w/ RISP less in a season.

 <img src='raw/RG5_OB_RISP_mean.jpg'>